Book 2 of The Tales of Trymyll Saga.

 “Afternoon Mr Evans,” said Tom, “can we have a couple of bars of your finest milk chocolate please?”

-“Hello young Tom, glad to see you’re back, this must be your big brother, my mind’s gone blank, what’s your name?”
+“Hello young Thomas, glad to see you’re back, this must be your big brother, my mind’s gone blank, what’s your name?”

-“Oh yes, I remember now, not that we ever met, but your mum spoke of you sometimes.
+“Oh yes, I remember now, not that we ever met, but your mum spoke of you often.
 You two back to stay?”

 “No,” said Jon taking over the conversation, “Just here for a week or so and then back to Cardiff again.”